magayton/poke-collect/Readme.md

 # Poke collect
 Poke collect is a CLI program I created to deepen my knowledge of Rust's ecosystem and features.
+**.env is here on purpose just to show the whole project**

 ## Features
 Poke collect includes the following features :